acas/tfs-release-notes/README.md

 file, click on ReleaseNotesWeb in the Solution Explorer, then click on the play button at the top of Visual Studio to run in your browser of choice, prefer Google Chrome!

+The default AppData folder for this application is C:\Users\CurrentUser\AppDataFolder\Roaming\ReleaseNotes, which is required for both saving resource images and application persistence files.
+The program will attempt to create the directory, though with IIS Express that may be impossible given permissions issues.
+To resolve, simply give the local machine's 'NETWORK SERVICE' account access to the folder.
+You may need to create this folder by hand (though the application will attempt this for you).

 The web form takes 8 parameters:

 * TFS Project Collection Path (eg. https://mytfsserver.com/tfs/MyProjectCollection)